agility/agility-cms-app-sdk/README.md

 The version of your App (can be any string, will be displayed in Agility CMS).
 ***
+`documentationLink: <string> *`

+The URL to a hosted webpage that provides detailed information about this app.
+This will be accessible to users when they are installing your app within in instance.
+***
 `configValues: <objectArray>`

 The (*optional*) configuration values you want to capture when a user installs the App.